hikeventures/hikeventures.github.io/_posts/articles/others/2016-08-18-backpacking-gift-ideas-her-249.markdown

   - gifts
   - gadgets
 ---
 Here is a selecetion of camping, hiking and backpacking gift ideas for women.
-We have asked a view women what they would like to buy and here is the result. {% include disclaimer.html %}
+We have asked a view women what they would like to buy and here is the result.

 <img src="https://farm4.staticflickr.com/3934/15515022052_94a162682e_b.jpg" width="1024" height="683" alt="Autumn Forrest Finland">